-Another common roofing problem that many homeowners like you face is roof damages from large tree branches.
-Large tree branches are susceptible to break and fall on your roofs either due to bad weather such as strong wind or by their own.
+Another common roofing issue that many homeowners like you face is roof damages from large tree branches.
+Large tree branches are susceptible to break and fall on your roofs either due to bad weather such as high winds or by their own.

-Regularly trimming off long and tall tree branches can easily help prevent this problem.
+Regularly trimming off long and tall tree branches can easily help prevent this.

 9. Cracking and Blistering